boonsboos/blogposts/improvement.md

 ****
 and on practicing effectively.

-This article is for people that feel like they're in a rut, unable to improve at the skill they are training.
+This article is adapted from [articles written by nyannurs, Horie and SGH.](#sources) They are linked below.

 | Outline |
 | - |